stefanbc/Asgar/README.md

 Featured images used in post listings (index, tax pages, etc) are pulled from the metadata image.
 It doesn't use any width resizing, but resizes to a height of 230px.
 Uploading a 230x800px image is suggested for best results.

-It's currently used to power [our dark future](https://ourdarkfuture.org/) id you'd like to see it in action.
+It's currently used to power [our dark future](https://ourdarkfuture.org/) if you'd like to see it in action.
 Example pages are below:

 ![](https://raw.githubusercontent.com/ourdarkfuture/kakotopia/master/assets/images/example.png)